 Why is termite control important?

 Termites are active in most areas in mainland Australia.
-Independent surveys show 1 in 5 homes will be attacked by termites and they cause more damage to homes every year than fires, storms and floods combined.
-Unfortunately the average cost of damage is $8,000.00.
+Independent surveys show 130,000 homes will be attacked by termites each year.
+Unfortunately the average cost of damage is $10,000.

 Is termite damage covered by insurance?